reesedame/national-park-explorer/README.md

 ## Description

 Utilizing the [National Park Service API](https://www.nps.gov/subjects/developer/index.htm), this app allows you to explore national parks, as well as other sites managed by the National Park Service, by state.
 Upon opening the app, you will see a map of the United States.
 Click on a state to view its national parks and sites.
-Then, click on a park or site to view its details.
+Then, click on a park or site to view its details and available amenities.
 Details include a description, a link to its official site, images, and amenities (such as restrooms, parking, etc).
+Parks can also be filtered depending on amenity.
+From the dropdown menu, select which amenities are most important to you to and the list of parks will be filtered according to your selection.

 ## Technologies Used